 As a volunteer-led grassroots initiative, we did not previously seek philanthropic funding.
 However, we now seek to develop this work at speed, and have therefore agreed with an established NGO for them to partner with us to host the LocalPay Technology Project.

-- Money is not wealth, but should be a tool to help the economy.
+- Money is not wealth, but a resource that works best collectively.

 - Individuals, communities and environments are the true source of wealth and well-being.

-- Many economic, social and environmental problems arise from the valuing of money or official currencies in ways that separate them from the real wealth they try to measure.
+- Many economic, social and environmental problems arise from the valuing of money or official currencies in ways that separate them from the real wealth they purport to measure.

 - Alternative means of exchange are tools to increase cooperation, improve the use of resources in our communities and foster more equitable relationships.